floriandiud/instagram-users-scraper/README.md

  1. Go to Instagram
  1. Open Chrome Developer Console
  1. Copy Paste the following code into the console.
-It will add a "Download 0 users" button. **Important: Copy/Paste before moving to any tag, location, profile page**
+It will add a "Download 0 users" button. **Important: Copy/Paste before moving to any tag, location, or profile page**
  1. Navigate to one of the following
-    - The modal listing a user followers
+    - The modal listing the Instagram followers
-    - The modal listing a user following
+    - The modal listing the Instagram following users
     - A Location or Tag page
  1. Scroll to load new users that will get scraped by the script.
 The button counter increases with new users scraped.
  1. Once done, click on the "Download X users" button to download the generated CSV file